Jake Peetz: Carolina Panthers

 After spending a year on his second tour at the University of Alabama, Peetz was named the running backs coach of the Carolina Panthers in 2019 after former coach Jim Skipper retired.
 Under his coaching, Christian McCaffrey led the NFL in touches, total touchdowns and all-purpose yards.
 He also led all running backs in points scored and receptions, and was named 1st-team All-Pro and selected to the Pro Bowl.
 In 2020, Peetz was named the team's quarterbacks coach under new head coach Matt Rhule.

 LSU

 On January 6, 2021, Peetz was hired to be the offensive coordinator at Louisiana State University (LSU) under head coach Ed Orgeron.
 In 2021, Quarterback Max Johnson threw for 27 touchdowns which ranks for 4th in LSU history and Running Back Ty Davis-Price set the single game LSU rushing record in a victory vs the University of Florida.

 Los Angeles Rams

 On February 21, 2022, Peetz was hired by the Los Angeles Rams to serve under head coach Sean McVay.
 After the 2022 season, he was promoted to the pass game specialist position.
 On December 10, it was announced that Peetz had turned down an offer to join the Nebraska Cornhuskers' coaching staff as their Offensive Coordinator, instead electing to remain with the Rams.

 Seattle Seahawks

-On February 15, 2024, Peetz was hired as pass game coordinator by the Seattle Seahawks.
+On February 15, 2024, Peetz was hired by the Seattle Seahawks as their pass game coordinator under head coach Mike Macdonald.
+He was part of the coaching staff that won Super Bowl LX over the New England Patriots 29–13.

+Personal life

+Peetz and his wife, Maggie, have nine children.